 Twenty-first: By striking out Sec.
-16a (VTA board transitional provision) in its entirety and inserting in lieu thereof the following:
+16a (VTA board transitional provision) in its entirety and inserting in lieu thereof a new Sec.
+16a to read as follows:

 Sec.
 16a.
 VTA BOARD; REORGANIZATION

 Upon the effective date of this act, the terms of office of the existing members of the board of directors of the Vermont telecommunications authority shall terminate, but members shall continue to serve until new members for the term commencing in 2011 are appointed as provided in this act.